Hanuman Beniwal: Early life

-Early political career (1994 – 2008)
+Early political career (1994–2008)

 Student politics

 Beniwal began his political career as a student leader at Rajasthan University.
 In 1994, Beniwal was elected president of Maharaja College, Jaipur student union, a position he held again in 1995.
 Beniwal became president of the Law College, Jaipur in 1996.

 During the 1996 Rajasthan University student union elections, Beniwal and Mahendra Chaudhary opposed a proposed university shutdown by opposition groups.
 Later, a confrontation at the university gate led to a clash with police, resulting in a lathicharge.
 Beniwal and over a dozen students were arrested and detained at Jaipur Central Jail.
-Concerned about potential student protests, the then chief minister Bhairo Singh Shekhawat ordered their release at 2 am.
-This release was against standard jail procedures.
+They were subsequently released by the state government.

 In September 1997, following a gang rape at JC Bose Hostel, public outrage grew in Jaipur.
-Beniwal led protests against the incident, gaining popularity among students.
-Despite a police lathicharge and an FIR naming him, Beniwal contested the 1997 Rajasthan University student union elections as an independent candidate and won.
+Beniwal led protests against the incident, gaining support among students.
+Beniwal contested and won the 1997 Rajasthan University student union elections as an independent candidate.

-During his tenure as student union president, Beniwal advocated for a five percent bonus in marks for rural students during university admissions, addressing disparities in educational resources.
-After winning the Rajasthan university elections, Beniwal launched a movement for this, leading to clashes with police and his arrest during a dharna.
-He spent eight days in jail, but the movement succeeded, enabling 8,000 rural students to gain admission in the next session in Rajasthan University.
+During his tenure as student union president, Beniwal advocated for a five percent bonus in marks for rural students during Rajasthan University's admissions, addressing disparities in educational resources.
+After winning the Rajasthan university elections, Beniwal launched a movement for this, leading to clashes with police and his arrest during a protest, following the protests, the university implemented the five percent bonus marks policy for rural students.